Click to refer colleagues and get 30% off

 Adenovirus Packaging

 Recombinant adenoviral vectors are used for achieving high levels of transgene expression in a wide variety of mammalian cell types, in which the vector remains as episomal DNA without integration into the host genome.
-High transduction efficiency and high levels of short-term gene expression make adenoviral vector a preferred tool for in vivo gene delivery and they are often used in gene therapy and vaccination.
+High transduction efficiency and high levels of short-term gene expression make adenoviral vectors a preferred tool for in vivo gene delivery and they are often used in gene therapy and vaccination.

 VectorBuilder has developed a series of proprietary technologies and reagents that have greatly improved recombinant adenovirus production protocols in terms of titer, purity, viability and consistency, especially for the adenoviral vector systems used in our vector cloning services.
 As a result, we have a growing base of highly satisfied customers who come back to us time after time for their adenoviral vector cloning and adenovirus packaging needs.